chainguard-dev/malcontent/README.md

 - Rocky
 - Wolfi

+For other distributions, consult the distribution's package manager to install the equivalent packages outlined [here](https://yara.readthedocs.io/en/latest/gettingstarted.html).

 #### MacOS: `bincapz` will damage your computer

 The Rules from https://github.com/mthcht/ThreatHunting-Keywords-yara-rules will set off macOS' malware protections.